nhsconnect/Digital-Child-Health/Generation/Profile.VitaminK/Extension-DCH-ConsentStatus-1.md

-This extension has been constrained to represent the Consent Status for a Procedure Request that has been offered for a Child Health Event.
+This extension has been constrained to represent the Consent Status for a Procedure Request that has been offered for a Child Health event.